 But for my 90 kg build their soles were usually too thin and I felt the rocks and roots so much that it was difficult to do more than 10-15km on trails.
 After reading the description of Race Ultra 290, they sounded like just the thing I need.

-They are supposedly made for longer distance and mixed surfaces.
-I liked the idea because one of things I often do is run to the nearest trail instead of driving there.
+They are supposedly made for long distance and mixed surfaces.
+I liked the idea because one of the things I often do is run to the nearest trail instead of driving there.
 That way I have 6-12km of asphalt on the route.
 So sensitive soles like Salomon Speedcross would not be good for that kind of running.

 The 290's after the first run.

 These shoes are not exactly fancy and good looking.
 They are not ugly, just plain looking.

 But who cares if they do the job, right?
 I often say that I would wear ugliest pink shoes in existence if they were affordable (or on discount) and comfortable. :)

 Inov-8 has two types of shoe fits, one is "precision fit" which is narrower and other is "standard" which has more toe room.
 Inov-8 standard fit suits my wider feet perfectly, it was the same with 290's.

 The feeling when wearing them reminds me of the Adidas Supernova Boost, so that means they are very comfortable indeed.
 Sole is thick enough, rocks and roots are usually not felt.